ckeditor/ckeditor5/packages/ckeditor5-media-embed/docs/features/media-embed.md

 </div>
 ```

-Yes, it is quite complex, but that is the cost of making responsive content for today's web.
+Yes, it is quite complex, but this is the cost of creating responsive content for today's web.
 The crucial part, though, is the iframe's `src` which the media embed feature can predict based on the given video URL and the aspect ratio (which affects `padding-bottom`).

-Thanks to the ability to hardcode this URL to HTML transformation, the media embed feature is able to show previews of YouTube, Dailymotion, Vimeo videos and Spotify widgets without requesting any external service.
+Thanks to the ability to hardcode this URL to HTML transformation, the media embed feature is able to show previews of YouTube, Dailymotion and Vimeo videos as well as Spotify widgets without requesting any external service.

 ### Non-previewable media

-Unfortunately, to show previews of media such as tweets, Instagram photos or Facebook posts, the editor would need to retrieve the content of those from an external services.
-Some of these media providers expose [oEmbed endpoints](https://oembed.com/) but not all and those endpoints responses often require further processing to be embeddable.
+Unfortunately, to show previews of media such as tweets, Instagram photos or Facebook posts, the editor would need to retrieve the content of those from an external service.
+Some of these media providers expose [oEmbed endpoints](https://oembed.com/) but not all and those endpoint responses often require further processing to be embeddable.
 Most importantly, though, the media embed feature is often not able to request those services due to [same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).

-The above limitations can be overcome with a help of proxy services like [Iframely](https://iframely.com/) or [Embedly](https://embed.ly/).
+The above limitations can be overcome with the help of proxy services like Iframely or Embedly.
 However, the media embed feature [does not support asynchronous preview providers](https://github.com/ckeditor/ckeditor5-media-embed/issues/16) yet.
 Therefore, to still allow embedding tweets or Instagram photos, we chose to:

 1. Show a placeholder of the embedded media in the editor (see e.g. how a tweet is presented in the [demo](#demo) above).
 2. Produce a [semantic `<oembed url="...">` tag](#semantic-data-output-default) in the data output from the editor.
-This output makes it possible to later use services like [Iframely](https://iframely.com/) or [Embedly](https://embed.ly/) to [display the content of these media on your website](#displaying-embedded-media-on-your-website).
+This output makes it possible to later use proxy services to [display the content of these media on your website](#displaying-embedded-media-on-your-website).

 ## Configuration